-FSPCA Preventive Controls for Human Food Participant Courses to be held at IFSH
+The FSPCA will be holding a Preventive Controls for Human Food Participant Course at IFSH on Tuesday, May 17.
+To register, click here.

 Course Description: The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Human Food regulation (referred to as the Preventive Controls for Human Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for human consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” who has “successfully completed training in the development and application of risk-based preventive controls”.
 This course developed by the FSPCA is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a “preventive controls qualified individual.”

 IFSH / IIT Assistant Professor Kathiravan Krishnamurthy was interviewed by IFT on the Student Association's Science Meets Food blog, featuring Kathiravan Krishnamurthy of the Nonthermal Processing Division!

 Britt Burton-Freeman, Director of IFSH's Center for Nutrition Research, discusses the scoop on new dietary guidelines for Americans in an article in Chicago Health.

 IFSH recently contributed to an article in Food Technology Magazine.